anglerud/makespace_servo_demo/docs/index.md

 are both RC servos, and are controlled in exactly the same way.

-## What *are* servos?
+## What *are* RC servos?

-These RC servos rotate to set angles based on the signal we send.
+These servos rotate to set angles based on the signal we send.
 The demo is going to move the servos through a 120 or 180 degree movement depending on the servo we select.

+Servos have different ranges of motion - from 90°, through 180°, or even more.
+Each servo has a spec sheet which will tell you its range of motion, among other things.

+An "RC" servo is a common type of hobby servo - the RC is for "Radio Control", and the name comes from their use back in the 1960s for radio control airplanes and similar.
+It was also at that time the control system (described below) was invented.
+Now these servos are used in all sorts of general hobby projects.

 The servo is made up of a small electric motor, a gearbox to lower the speed and increase the torque, a potentiometer connected to the output shaft, and